-I hadn't really experienced black berries until about a decade ago, when my lower-mainland-gardening sister brought me an ice cream pail full of the wild berries she had picked in her own backyard.
+I wasn't really familiar with blackberries until my lower-mainland-gardening sister brought me an ice cream pail full of the wild berries she had picked in her own backyard.
 And I was smitten!
 So imagine my thrill (on blackberry hill. ha ha) when I learned that there was a hardy blackberry cultivar out there.
-And thornless, into the bargain!
+And thorn-less, into the bargain!

 I wasted no time in finding me one, though I honestly can't remember if it was local or mail order.
 I planted this young blackberry cane in the perfect soil and in some serious all-day sunshine; I watered it faithfully. . .

 And it made berries!
 Lots of berries!

 They were small, similar to raspberries in that regard; but it didn't matter—they were blackberries and they were mine!

 This went on for several years, and not once did I get to eat those blackberries.
 The berries were not soft nor sweet before a hard frost took them from me.
 As with my Sweet Potato experiment, I learned that, while the blackberry canes were indeed hardy, the zone 2/3 growing season in central British Columbia was not, nor likely ever will be, long enough to bring them to fruition (heavy sigh).
 But I'm not mourning the blackberry-dream-gone-awry.
 Not really.
 I've decided, rather, to use more garden space for the tried and true—like haskap.

 So, unlike my sweet potato experiment, I won't be trying blackberries again any time soon, if ever.
 Some of the finer things in life are not free—but they CAN be purchased at the grocery store! :)